temporalio/temporal-learning/docs/courses/versioning/index.md

 ## Description

 In this course, you'll go beyond the fundamentals, learning how to safely evolve your Temporal application code in production.
-There are three primary approaches to versioning Temporal Workflows, and this course will cover each of them, bookended by examples of how to monitor and test your Workflow Execution History, so you can verify that your Versioning is working correctly.
+There are several approaches to versioning Temporal Workflows, and this course will cover each of them, bookended by examples of how to monitor and test your Workflow Execution History, so you can verify that your Versioning is working correctly.

 When you've completed the course, you'll be able to: